A3-Root/Root_Anomalies/README_steam.md

 [h1][b]++++ ANOMALIES ++++[/b][/h1]

 All of the anomalies are made with customization in mind.
 It is highly recommended to read through each option to tweak it as per your requirement.
-Health is calculated by number of 'hits' (multipled by 10) received from other units.
-10 Health = 100 hits from projectile required to 'neutralize' the anomaly.
+Health is calculated by number of 'hits' received from other units.
+10 Health = Hits from projectile required to 'neutralize' the anomaly.
 Some anomalies have special property for termination.
 Please read them carefully.

 [b]Available Anomalies:[/b]